clux/facemaulers/REAL_IDEAS.md

 islam largely wiped out during the 40s cataclysm that created the exclusion zone. priest -> pope tree?
 Pope has godly powers of resurrection.

+suppose we need people working in healthcare as well. druids or clerics?

 ## Races
 Thieflings - sons of traders/investors
 Dwarves/Gnomes - generally live underground or maintain construction or power infra